Resources for Independence Central Valley

 SALARY: Full-time exempt position.
-Benefits include medical, dental, vision, life insurance, paid holidays, sick leave, vacation leave, and 37.5 hours/work week.
+Benefits include medical, dental, vision, life insurance, paid holidays, sick leave, vacation leave.

 The Executive Director is the Chief Executive Officer of Resources for Independence Central Valley [RICV].
 The Executive Director reports to the Board of Directors, and is responsible for the organization's consistent achievement of its mission and financial objectives.

 In program development and administration, the Executive Director will plan, develop, implement and administer the programs and services of RICV within the policies and goals set by the Board of Directors.
 The Executive Director is the primary representative of the agency to all constituencies and conveys the philosophy, principles and direction of the Independent Living Movement.

 • Equivalent to a bachelor's degree in human services, management, or related field (additional education preferred); and

 • Five years’ experience with an Independent Living Center or related organization, with at least two years in an upper level administrative/management position; or, comparable combination of education and experience.

 • Working knowledge of non-profit agency structure/operations.